 It is my pleasure to welcome you to the ARRL Louisiana Section website.
 This site is dedicated to providing you with information about systems, activities, and opportunities for service in ARRL and the Louisiana Section.
 Whether interested in becoming a new ham, you just got your license, or a seasoned veteran operator, you will find something in these pages for you.
 Please browse the various menus and links on the site and you will find a wealth of information.

-The Section staff members are listed on the page available from the menu above.
+The Section staff members are listed on this site available from the menu above.
 You may contact them the with any questions you may have.
-Our staff can help with information about joining the ARRL or a local club, volunteering for any of the ARRL Field Organization appointments, license testing locations and schedules or any other questions you may have.
+Our staff can help with information about joining the ARRL or a local club, volunteering for any of the ARRL Field Organization appointments, license testing locations, and schedules or any other questions you may have.
 If we don't have an immediate answer we will steer you to the best resource.
 Equally, any Louisiana Section Amateur Radio Club officer will be happy to answer questions which you may have about becoming a licensed Amateur Radio Operator.